denoland/vscode_deno/README.md

   > provide a quick fix to fetch and cache those dependencies, which invokes
   > this command for you.

-- _Deno: Enable_ - will enabled Deno on the current workspace.
-Alternatively
+- _Deno: Enable_ - will enable Deno on the current workspace.
+Alternatively you
-  you can create a `deno.json` or `deno.jsonc` file at the root of your workspace.
+  can create a `deno.json` or `deno.jsonc` file at the root of your workspace.
 - _Deno: Language Server Status_ - displays a page of information about the
   status of the Deno Language Server.
 Useful when submitting a bug about the extension or the language server.